1.1 Information We Collect

 1.5 With Whom We Share Information

 2. Choice Without your express prior permission, BRM Institute will not use or share the personally identifiable information provided to us for purposes other than those for which the information was originally submitted.
 We will also provide you the opportunity to opt-out of partial or total contact from BRM Institute and we will comply with such requests.
 This choice regarding communications from BRM Institute is offered on our membership and certification applications, registration forms, web pages, through support inquiries, or at the bottom of all communications from us.
-If you have any difficulty exercising your choice to opt out, please contact us via email, or by phone at +1.888.848.3012.
+If you have any difficulty exercising your choice to opt out, please contact us via email.

 4.1 BRM Institute is committed to ensuring the security of your personally identifiable information.
 To prevent unauthorized access or disclosure, maintain data accuracy, and ensure the appropriate use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online, in accordance with all applicable laws in the countries in which we do business.
 We use data encryption technology to help protect against the loss, misuse or alteration of your sensitive credit or debit card information.
 We use Secure Sockets Layer (SSL) technology, which creates an encrypted connection between you and our systems for the transmission of any credit or debit card information you input online, and we use encryption protection for any payment authorizations for transactions we request through any channel.
 If we collect your credit card or debit card information, it is transmitted over an encrypted secure channel directly to the credit card processing service and is not stored on our systems.

-4.2 Any unauthorized access to, or use of, any of our websites and other products and services, or to the information collected and maintained by us should be immediately brought to our attention by contacting us via email, or by calling +1.888.848.3012.
+4.2 Any unauthorized access to, or use of, any of our websites and other products and services, or to the information collected and maintained by us should be immediately brought to our attention by contacting us via email.
 We will investigate, and, if necessary, take action to halt any violation of the security of your personal information of which we become aware.

 4.3 Your access to some services and content is password protected.
 We recommend you do not divulge your password to anyone.
 BRM Institute will never ask you for your password in an unsolicited phone call or email.
 You should never disclose your username and password to others.
 In addition, if applicable, you should remember to sign out of your BRM Institute account at the end of each session.
 You may also wish to close your browser window when you have finished your work.
 This is to ensure others cannot access your personal information and correspondence if you share a computer with someone else or are using a computer in a public place, such as a library.